atla5/personal-site/README.md

-A huge motivating design concept I implemented in the design of this website (and a central tenant of my general design philosophy) was the principle of the '[separation of concerns](https://effectivesoftwaredesign.com/2012/02/05/separation-of-concerns/)' (also known as 'functional decomposition' and linked closely with the 'unix philosophy').
+A huge motivating design concept I implemented in the design of this website (and a central tenant of my general design philosophy) was the principle of the '[separation of concerns](https://effectivesoftwaredesign.com/2012/02/05/separation-of-concerns/)' (also known as 'functional decomposition', or '[single responsibility](http://www.oodesign.com/single-responsibility-principle.html)' and linked closely with the 'unix philosophy').

 This drive to reduce higher-order requirements into sub-systems and components helped to make the codebase more:
 - understandable